Credit Memos

 Accounting & inventory

-• On issue, memos with variant-linked line items push units back into inventory via an idempotent restock (re-issuing won't double-count), and an inventory activity entry records the restock.
+- On issue, memos with variant-linked line items return units to inventory (re-issuing won't double-count stock), and an inventory activity entry records the restock.

 AI & automation